Harting Development

 What is a Mail Delivery Subsystem: Understanding its Functionality

-Lukas Fuchs vor 11 Monaten Monitoring & Logging 3 Min.
+Lukas Fuchs vor 1 Monat Monitoring & Logging 3 Min.
 Lesezeit

 If you use email, then you have probably seen a message from the Mail Delivery Subsystem in your inbox.
 But what is the Mail Delivery Subsystem, and why does it matter?
 Put simply, the Mail Delivery Subsystem is a program that handles email delivery.
 When you send an email, it goes through a series of steps to reach its destination, and the Mail Delivery Subsystem is responsible for making sure that those steps are completed successfully.